 24 hours of Le Mans (since 1923)

-24 hours of Le Mans, which was organized for the first time near the French town Le Mans in 1923, is the pinnacle of the car racing and probably the most recognizable motorsport event in the world.
+24 hours of Le Mans was organized for the first time near the French town Le Mans in 1923, and is considered as the pinnacle of the car racing and probably the most recognizable motorsport event in the world.
 The two-times-around-a-clock race at Circuit de la Sarthe is currently a part of the FIA World Endurance Championship.

 Through the history, the race survived several changes in the world’s motorsport hierarchy and it was a part of the various racing series or the non-championship events.
 The race was canceled only once, due to workers strike in 1936, and of course, it wasn’t held between 1940 and 1948 because of the World War II.